From subs to supply – one sailor’s Navy journey

 |0

-This work, From subs to supply – one sailor’s Navy journey [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, From subs to supply – one sailor’s Navy journey, by Dorie Heyer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 From subs to supply – one sailor’s Navy journey